nextauthjs/next-auth/CONTRIBUTING.md

 ## Pull Requests

-* The latest changes are always in `master`
+* The latest changes are always in `main`
 * Pull Requests should be raised for larger changes
 * Pull Requests do not need approval before merging for those with contributor access (it's just helpful to have them to track changes)
 * Rebasing in Pull Requests is prefered to keep a clean commit history (see below)
 * Running `npm run lint:fix` before committing can make resolving conflicts easier, but is not required
-* Merge commits (and pushing merge commits to `master`) are disabled in this repo
+* Merge commits (and pushing merge commits to `main`) are disabled in this repo
-* Pushing directly to master should ideally be reserved for minor updates / one off fixes
+* Pushing directly to main should ideally be reserved for minor updates / one off fixes

 ## Rebasing

-If you create a branch and there are conflicting updates in the `master` branch, you can resolve them by rebasing from a check out of your branch:
+If you create a branch and there are conflicting updates in the `main` branch, you can resolve them by rebasing from a check out of your branch:

     git fetch
-    git rebase origin/master
+    git rebase origin/main

 If there are any conflicts, you can resolve them and stage the files, then run: